AdrianLopezGue/GildedRose-Refactoring-Kata/README.md

 # Gilded Rose Refactoring Kata
 This is a solution for Gilded Rose Refactoring Kata made by [@AdrianLopezGue](https://github.com/AdrianLopezGue).
+It has 2 solutions, with all restrictions describe bellow and without restrictions about item.

 ## Introduction